 Answering the dreaded and extremely open-ended interview question can leave you hanging with your jaw open.
 But before you allow an awkward silence to take over, have a game plan for how to answer this common interview question in a confident and strategic way.
 Think of this as an opportunity in your job interview to give an elevator pitch in your response and highlight the skills and work experience you have that are a good fit for the job description.

-Start with a description that can apply to both your professional and personal self.
+Use a simple phrase or sentence that captures the essence of who you are professionally.
 For instance, you might say, “I like to think of myself as a relationship engineer.”

-Then, go on to talk about your strengths.
 Share your most recent accomplishments, as long as they align with the job for which you’re interviewing.
-For example, explain, “I connect graduates with top technology companies like STATS LLC and ReviewTrackers while helping them achieve their short and long term goals.”
+For example, explain, “I connect graduates with top technology companies like STATS LLC and ReviewTrackers while helping them achieve their short and long-term goals.”

 Go on to discuss something specific that you're working on right now.
 For example: “Currently, I’m organizing a morning hiring event and personally inviting top tech companies in the Chicagoland area to attend.”

 Interviews are often going to be a blur after the job interview process from the hiring manager's perspective.
-They may phone interview more than ten candidates and narrow the in-person interview to several finalists, so having practiced answers to this open-ended interview questions is a good idea.
+They may phone interview more than ten candidates and narrow the in-person interview to several finalists, so having practiced answers to this open-ended interview question is a good idea.
 It can also be the first question in a face-to-face interview, so you want to start off on the right foot.

 Molly is a Career Coach specializing in relationship building, communication, emotional intelligence and goal making.
 When not working, you can find her adventuring Chicago's hidden gems, playing pick-up soccer with friends and making plans to travel around the world.